-Authority: Issued by Vice Chancellor for Finance and Administration, Provost and Executive Vice Chancellor and Vice Chancellor for Research and Innovation.
+Authority: Issued by Vice Chancellor for Finance and Administration, Executive Vice Chancellor and Provost and Vice Chancellor for Research and Innovation.
 Changes or exceptions to administrative regulations issued by the above individuals may only be made by those individuals.

 History: First Issued: February 1, 2003.
 Last Revised: February 7, 2011.

 NCSU POL08.00.01 – Computer Use Policy

 NCSU REG01.25.03 – Copyright Regulation – Copyright Implementation Pursuant to Copyright Use and Ownership Policy of the University of North Carolina

 NCSU RUL01.25.01 -Trademark Licensing Rules

 NCSU REG04.00.05 – Use of NC State Campus for Commercial Photography, Filmmaking and Videotaping

 Director, Copyright and Digital Scholarship Center, NCSU Libraries (919-513-2416)